pzehrel/autobg/packages/unocss/README.md

 <div className="autobg-['url(/foo.png)']-h78%" />
 ```

-> 💡 **Tip**: Percentages must end with `%`, otherwise they will be treated as regular values.
+> 💡 **Tip**: Percentage must end with `%`, otherwise it will be treated as a regular value.

-#### Overall Scale Ratio
+#### Overall Scaling Ratio

-When no specific dimension is specified, both dimensions will be uniformly adjusted according to the scale ratio:
+Without specifying a particular dimension, will adjust uniformly by overall ratio:

 ```tsx
 // Decimal form (0.78x scaling)